 Cemeteries are a great place to find history and Bisbee definitely has that.
 A visit to the Bisbee Mining and Historical Museum will orient a new visitor.
 This year (2015) we went to Bisbee to go to the Cemetery Tour to learn more about the history of the people that built Bisbee in the late 19th, early 20th century.
-A similar tour is presented by Arizona Historical Society in Tucson.
+A similar tour was presented by the Arizona Historical Society in Tucson.
 The re-enacters were not polished but brought a sense of “Life” to the people who are buried there.
 The cemetery is located near the Lavender Pit Mine in the Lowell District on Old Douglas Road near the Shady Dell.
 Here is what we found.
-We had a great day, topped off by an outstanding lunch at Santiagos Mexican Restaurant.

-George Warren - 1892 Prospector.
-George is credited with staking the claim for the Copper Queen Mine, at one time one of the most productive Copper mines.
+George Warren – Died1893 Prospector.
+George is credited with staking the claim for the Copper Queen Mine, at one time one of the most productive copper mines.
 It is now a tourist attraction.
 George’s drinking and gambling got in the way of his success.
 George was buried in a paupers grave.
 The monument you see above was added later.